joakim-brannstrom/dextool/plugin/mutate/doc/design/mutations.md

 The plugin shall remove the specific function call.

-Note: How it is removed depend on where it is in the AST.
+**Note**: How it is removed depend on where it is in the AST.
 A function call that is terminated with a `;` should remove the trailing `;`.
 In contrast with the initialization list where it should remove the trailing `,`.

+# SPC-mutations_statement_del-void_func_body
+partof: SPC-mutations_statement_del
+###

+The plugin shall remove the content of the specified void function body.

+## Rationale

+This is useful to force a test case to demonstrate that a function has observable and testable side effects.
+It is a *high probability* that when the body is deleted and test cases do not kill the mutant that the function is *unused* or *dead code*.

+## To Prove

+This type of mutation is *probably* more useful for C++ object oriented code because it forces tests to kill methods that have a void return type.

 # SPC-lcrb
 partof: REQ-mutations